brendanlandis/heyexit.com/README.md

 - do a typography pass on front page (and really whole site)
 - add analytics
 - do an a11y pass
+- add videos to Anura and Nothing
+- get vimeo working again in RecordingPromoVideos.tsx